Multitrack drums with as many as 15 individual tracks allows you to mix the drums to suit your music.

 Communication is key.
 Let me know what you’re looking for so you’re completely satisfied.

 For a lot of projects, time is of the essence.
 If you need tracks done quickly, I can make it happen.

 After hearing these comments over and over again, I decided to put together a studio that could alleviate that situation for a lot of people.
-So if you too, are tired of laboriously programming a drum machine, sequencer or some generic drum loop for your production, I can provide you with the highest quality live drum tracks (separate tracks–not just a stereo mix) for very little money.
-This is a win-win situation because it allows people to get a real, live performance specifically tailored to their piece of music and it allows me to work without leaving the comfort of my own studio, which means I don’t have to charge as much!
-Believe me, YOU CAN afford it!
+So if you too, are tired of laboriously programming a drum machine, sequencer or some generic drum loop for your production, I can provide you with the highest quality live drum tracks (separate tracks–not just a stereo mix) at an affordable price.
+This is a win-win situation because it allows you to get a real, live performance specifically tailored to your piece of music and it allows me to work without leaving the comfort of my own studio, which means I don’t have to charge as much!

 - My studio is equipped with great microphones, incredible sounding microphone pre-amps and digital audio conversion, as well as state of the art drums.

 - I have toured and/or recorded with people like Richie Sambora, the Steve Miller Band, Foreigner, Cher, CCR, The Storm, Gregg Rolie, David Lee Roth, Randy Meisner (Eagles), Eddie Money, Denny Laine (Wings/Moody Blues), Player, and many others.

 - I am well versed in all styles (Rock, Pop, R&B, Country, Jazz–I went to Berklee College of Music–etc.) and I can deliver tracks to you quickly, sometimes in the same day, depending on the scope of your project and what else I’m working on at the time.